Изображения страниц

 An American Athens

-HERE is something remarkable about a state nicknamed the Pelican and a people nicknamed the Creoles.
+can and a people nicknamed the Creoles.
 But more than all else there is something fine to be written on New Orleans of Louisiana.
-The marvelous old station patiently shoulders the sign: "America's Most Interesting City"-but there is some other word.
-Not so definitely interesting, let's say, as human.
+The marvelous

 We are back in San Francisco, a little glad and a little sorry.
 It is hard to forget the rapid clicking over rails squat in beds completely bordered by a natural beauty.
-The quiet hours of comfort and service in an observation car designed
+The quiet hours of comfort and service in an observation car designed for the ultimate in comfort.
+The courtesy of the Southland-seeming to be bred in the bone of the porters whose grins and whose assistance became as much a part of the trip as, let us say, the panorama of green stuff and blossom perfume.

 It is a garden, really, that green and brown stretch of earth along that part of the Southern Pacific's "Sunset Route" that lies between Los Angeles and New Orleans.
-And if you can picture yourself being borne through this garden place in the Grecian comfort and the calming security of servants whose main duty is to pave your journey with the acme of service-then you will have an idea of the journey over the Southern Pacific road.
+And if you can picture yourself being borne through this garden place in the Grecian comfort and the calming security of servants whose main duty is to pave your journey with the acme of service then you will have an idea of the journey over the Southern Pacific road.
 We don't like the term "bewitching," but here we must use it.
 There is no other word properly schemed to describe that two thousand miles of languid somnolence and clean-cut travel.
 No other expression to use when the morning breakfast is taken in a diner whose windows are exquisite panels of

 Oil fields seen over the Sunset Route